IBM/tririga-assistant/README.md

 3. If the chat icon doesn't appear in the bottom right corner of the Workplace Services app, then check for errors using the Console tab of the Inspector (right click in webpage and choose `Inspect`).

 4. If you find that you reservations made through the assistant do not appear in the Workplace Services home page (/p/web/workplaceServices), then check that the security groups assigned to that user have an Organization set.
 The security groups mentioned in Step D don't have an Organization set by default.
 There might also be issues with the Organization set on the assistant account as well as Organization set on the user and the buildings.

+5. If service requests aren't getting created, check that you provided a primary location and organization to the assistant account.

 End of instructions.